Termination of Triangular Polynomial Loops: Conclusion and Related Work

-Nevertheless, many techniques used in automated tools for termination analysis (e.g., the application of ranking functions) focus on similar classes of loops, since such loops occur as sub-programs in (abstractions of) real programs.
+Nevertheless, many techniques used in automated tools for termination analysis (e.g., ranking functions \cite{dblp:conf/vmcai/podelskir04,dblp:conf/sas/ben-amramdg19,dblp:conf/cav/bradleyms05,dblp:journals/jacm/ben-amramg14,dblp:conf/cav/ben-amramg17,rank}) focus on similar classes of loops, since such loops occur as sub-programs in (abstractions of) real programs.
 Tools based on these techniques have turned out to be very successful, also for larger classes of programs.
-Thus, these tools could benefit from integrating our \mbox{(semi-)}de\-cision procedures and applying them instead of incomplete techniques for any sub-program that can be transformed into a \twn-loop.
+Thus, these tools could benefit from integrating our (semi-)de\-cision procedures and applying them instead of incomplete techniques for any sub-program that can be transformed into a \twn-loop.

-Related work on decidability of termination also considers related (and often more restricted) classes of loops.
-For linear conjunctive loops (where the loop condition is a conjunction), termination over $\RR$ \cite{DBLP:conf/cav/Tiwari04,li14,li-witnesses}, $\QQ$ \cite{DBLP:conf/cav/Braverman06}, and $\ZZ$ \cite{DBLP:conf/icalp/HosseiniO019} is decidable.
-Tiwari \cite{DBLP:conf/cav/Tiwari04} uses the special case of our \twn-transformation from \cref{sec:complexity} where the loop and the automorphism are linear.
-In contrast to these techniques, our approach applies to \emph{non-linear} loops with \emph{arbitrary} loop conditions over \emph{various rings}.
+Related work on decidability of termination also considers similar (and often more restricted) classes of loops.
+For linear conjunctive loops, termination over $\RR$ \cite{dblp:conf/cav/tiwari04,li14,li-witnesses,dblp:journals/fac/xiayzz11} and $\QQ$ \cite{dblp:conf/cav/braverman06} is decidable.
+Decidability of termination of linear conjunctive loops over $\ZZ$ was conjectured to be decidable in \cite{dblp:conf/cav/tiwari04}.
+After several partial results \cite{bozga14,cav19,dblp:conf/soda/ouakninepw15} this conjecture was confirmed recently in \cite{dblp:conf/icalp/hosseinio019}.
+However, \cite{dblp:journals/toplas/ben-amramgm12} shows that for slight generalizations of linear conjunctive loops over $\ZZ$, where a non-deterministic update or a single piecewise update of a variable are allowed, termination is undecidable.
+Tiwari \cite{dblp:conf/cav/tiwari04} uses the special case of our \twn-transformation from \cref{sec:transf} where the loop and the automorphism are linear.
+In contrast to these results, our approach applies to \emph{non-linear} loops with \emph{arbitrary} conditions over \emph{various rings}.